 A hippie hangover

 Thanks so much for reading.
 Can you think of someone else who would enjoy the post?
+Someone who can’t even look up from their phone to have a human interaction?
 Please mail it to them or share with your favorite social media using one of the icons below.
 And won’t you follow me?
 You can do so in the sidebar.
 Thanks again!
 And feel free to comment!